esm-bundle/new-repo-instructions/README.md

 1. Find and replace all instances of `index.js` with the desired name of the output file
 1. Modify the Readme to point to the correct "upstream repo"
 1. Modify rollup config however is needed.
 Run `yarn build` to test
-1. Modify tests until `narn test:unit` and `narn test:browser` both work
+1. Modify tests until `yarn test:unit` and `yarn test:browser` both work
 1. If you are publishing multiple files, link to them in the readme
 1. Add GITHUB_USERNAME, GITHUB_TOKEN, NPM_TOKEN environment variables to Travis.
 Make sure only available on master branch.
 1. Push and verify it is published correctly